Fan Fic / The Monster Mash

 - Challenging the Chief: Twilight Sparkle's fight with the herd leader.

-- Near Villain Victory: Twilight Sparkle faces the werepony alpha in a dual over Fluttershy's fate.
+- Near Villain Victory: Twilight Sparkle faces the werepony alpha in a duel over Fluttershy's fate.
 In the course of this duel we discover that not only are these lycanthropes stronger and faster than normal ponies but magic resistant as well.
 Despite putting up an unexpectedly good fight Twilight is defeated.
 And then Princess Luna arrives.

 Tropes appearing in Rarity: Blood and Water